So, probably you are here because you have been searching for the information to relocate to Italy, the Fashion city!

 What is the first expense you do when you earn?
 Did you say rent?
 No. It is not the loan debits you pay.
 And certainly, it is not the groceries and other purchases you make.

-First and foremost expense is TAX.
+The first and foremost expense is TAX.

 Yes, literally anything you can think of is taxed in Italy.
 I know what’s in your mind now – How about trashes?
 Am I right?